manishrjain/ionic-docs/docs/intro/environment.md

 Although not required, the version control system [Git](../reference/glossary.md#git) is highly recommended.

-Git is often accompanied by a Git Host, such as [GitHub](https://github.com/), in which case additional setup is required.
+Git is often accompanied by a Git Host (test this thing), such as [GitHub](https://github.com/), in which case additional setup is required.
 Follow the tutorial from the Git Host's documentation to set up Git:

 - GitHub: [Set up Git](https://help.github.com/en/articles/set-up-git)
 - GitLab: [Installing Git](https://docs.gitlab.com/ee/topics/git/how_to_install_git)